k0zmyc/Password_Manager/README.md

 * Automatic treeview updates to reflect changes made
 * Log out functionality with confirmation prompt to prevent accidental logouts

+## Possible improvements

+* creating executable file
+* adding capabilities to detect login windows and auto-fill or suggestion of password generation
+* enabling user to choose generated password length and type (easy to remember, ultra strong, etc.)
+* prepare for server deployment
+* Two-factor authentication for register using for example smtp for email confirmation
+* Cross-platform compatibility
+* Cloud sync
+* and many other options..

 ## Example

 ![Log In/Register](./Examples/Example_1.png)